huntlyc/huntlyc.github.io/_posts/2015-04-21-git-ignore-file-change.md

 ---

-Quite handy if you have a connections file you wish to ignore changes to
+Quite handy if you have a connections file you wish to ignore changes to a file

 `git update-index --[no-]assume-unchanged <file>`